 Click Add Custom Question to enter another question, or click Remove Question to clear it.

 » Note: To view the answers to custom questions, download the registration data from the View Registrations or Reports pages.

-Click Add Acknowledgement Section for each Liability Waiver, Photo Release Waiver, Facility fee, Volunteer Opt-Out agreements, Resident confirmation or Non-resident (non-member) fee, Neighborhood or HOA fees, Scholarship Funds etc. you will be including on your registration form.
+Click "+Add Acknowledgement Section" for each Liability Waiver, Photo Release Waiver, Facility fee, Volunteer Opt-Out agreement, Resident confirmation or Non-resident (non-member) fee, Neighborhood or HOA fee, Scholarship Funds, etc. you will be including on your registration form.